 Location: Jökulsárlón Glacier Lake – GPS: 64° 2’34.94″N 16°10’25.70″W

 One of the most recognisable film scenes in Iceland is taken from the car chase in the twentieth instalment of the James Bond series, Die Another Day.
 Unlike many films, it also credits Iceland as the location, although the scene does include a non-existent ice hotel.
 Filming took place on Jökulsárlón Glacier Lake which was frozen at the time of filming.
 The lake is not frozen all year round though so you might not recognise it instantly.
 Fewer people know that the region was also used for another Bond film with A View to a Kill (1985) being filmed here too, but this time just a chase on Skis.
 This isn’t common knowledge as the area represented Russia in the film.
 It is a great place to visit with plenty to see and do on hikes around the region.

 Another big Hollywood blockbuster that was filmed in Iceland is the epic science fiction film Interstellar (2014).
-Starring Matthew McConaughey and Anne Hathaway, the film is set in a dystopian future where a group of astronauts head into space in search for a new planet.
+Starring Matthew McConaughey and Anne Hathaway, the film is set in a dystopian future where a group of astronauts head into space in search of a new planet.
 With it’s awesome and barren landscapes, Iceland made the perfect location for filming otherworldly scenes.
 Taking place at Svínafellsjökull and Máfabót Glacier, Iceland represents two different planets in the film.
-You can actually hike over the Svínafellsjökull glacier in the film which represents the ice planet and can be found in the south-east of Iceland.
+You can actually hike over the Svínafellsjökull glacier in the film which represents the ice planet and can be found in the southeast of Iceland.
 Máfabót is where the water planet was filmed and is actually a low land between the open sea and a river that is often flooded.